galaxyproject/training-material/events/galaxy-academy-2024.md

 date_end: 2024-10-11

 cost: free
-audience: Everyone who would like to get to know Galaxy, learn bioinformatics data analysis, or master a specific new kind of analysis is welcome.
+audience: Everyone who would like to get to know Galaxy and learn bioinformatics data analysis, whether you want to master a specific analysis or learn a new skill.
 contact_email: academy@galaxyproject.org
 async: true